 You know the baby is supposed to come out head first, but did you know that there are other aspects of baby’s position that can impact his/her birth?

-You can help the baby get into the best position for birth because the baby is in your body.
-He/she takes the best position he/she can with the space he/she has.
+You can help encourage your baby to get into the best position for birth because the baby is in your body.
+Your baby takes the best position he/she can with the space he/she has.
 You give the baby good space by how you rest and move and hold your body.
+You can begin focusing on the following tips in early pregnancy to get in the habit of doing them.

 Getting Baby into the Best Position for Birth – What You Can Do Everyday